 View this post on Instagram

-If you’d like to delve deeper and see more of Olga at work, there’s an online tutorial here (It’s £14.99 and includes tips on how to dry and preserve found flowers, how to work with embroidery hoops, selecting flowers, techniques and design tips. colour and pattern tips, preserving your artwork and also includes a PDF guide.
+If you’d like to delve deeper and see more of Olga at work, there’s Dried Flower Embroidery Tutorial here (It’s £19.99 and includes tips on how to dry and preserve found flowers, how to work with embroidery hoops, selecting flowers, techniques and design tips. colour and pattern tips, preserving your artwork and also includes a PDF guide.
 There’s trailer you can watch here if you’re not sure whether or not to sign up.